salmanhiro/salmanhiro.github.io/content/_index.md

   - block: markdown
     content:
-      title: '🐘 Save the animals'
+      title: '🐘 Save Animals'
       subtitle: ''
       text: |-
         I am calling everyone to stop hunting and preserves the habitat of wild animals.
-I support the rights for animals to live along with human and not as a threat.
+I support the rights for Sumatran tigers and other animals to live along with human and not as a threat.

         ![animals](https://www.greeners.co/wp-content/uploads/2015/01/Mendesak_Perlindungan_Terhadap_Satwa_Langka.jpg)